Text to 911 updates with more features to come

 VanScoy explained when the student sends a text message to 911, it may not always go to the right agency, therefore a transfer has to be made.
 That transfer takes less than 10 seconds.

 “[It’s] not perfect in sense of immediate agency getting the call.
-But we get between 90-95% of our calls correct,” said VanScoy.
+But we get between 90-95 percent of our calls correct,” said VanScoy.

 The text-in system has averaged to be around 2-3 text per month and about 20 911 calls per month.

-Note: Update: The original piece was updated to include the perspective of Nicholas Sanchez.